vmware-tanzu/k-bench/README.md

 ### Run the Benchmark

 Once the installation completes, you can start using K-Bench.
 To run the benchmark, you need to make sure your _~/.kube/config_ file points to a valid and running `Kubernetes` cluster.
-To verify this, simply run:
+To verify this, you may install kubectl (or if you already have it installed) and simply run:

 ```
 kubectl get nodes